ANEXL/English-presentation/presentation_template.md

   - What did you already know (and from where do you know it) and what did you have to learn to complete the project?

 8. The show/game.
 Demo and description
-9. Conclusion
+9. Conclusion.
-10. Reflection.
 What did we get from taking part in this challenge?
-11. Final thought/take-home message
+10. Final thought/take-home message

 ## 1. Object of desire